TylersHub/AI-TEXT-EDITOR/README.md

 A group project based on an LLM-powered text editor, for CCNY's Spring 2025 Software Engineering course.

-Intended Instructions when app is finished:
+Intended Instructions when the App is finished:
 1. Double-click HungryText.exe to start.
 2. The app will automatically:
-   - Download Ollama
+   - Prompt user to download Ollama
-   - Pull the model (e.g., llama3.2) on first run
+   - Pull the model (e.g., llama3:8b)
-   - Install HungryText Application
+   - Continue to the HungryText Application

 No Python installation or command line required.